fmder/ghalton/README.md

     print(points[0])
     # [0.5, 0.6667, 0.8, 0.8571, 0.7273]

-The complete API is presented [here](http://vision.gel.ulaval.ca/~fmdrainville/doc/python/index.html).
+The complete API is presented on [read the docs](http://ghalton.readthedocs.io/).

 Configuration Repository
 ------------------------
 See the [Quasi Random Sequences Repository](http://qrand.gel.ulaval.ca) for more configurations.

 References
 ----------